ggozad/behaving/README.rst

     * Given a browser
       [opens the default browser, i.e. Firefox]
     * Given ``brand`` as the default browser
-      [sets the default browser to be ``brand``, where brand can be Firefox, Chrome, Safari, PhantomJS, or Remote]
+      [sets the default browser to be ``brand``, this is the browser name when using the remote webdriver or Firefox, Chrome, Safari or PhantomJS]
     * Given browser "``name``"
       [opens the browser named ``name``]
     * When I reload